tomardern/GumtreeEnhancementSuite/README.md

 (Chrome Extension)

 ## Why?
 GumTree's website is missing a few "modern" features.
 This makes trawling through their site a little bit of a pain.

-When looking for rooms, they can be gone within a couple of hours, especially in busy cities where demand is high.
+This extension makes looking for items on gumtree (especially flats) much much easier and simplier.

 ## What?
 This Chrome extension/plugin will has the following features: